creayzo/safetylab-backend/aop/VALIDATORS_README.md

-# Evaluation Hooks & Validators
+w# Evaluation Hooks & Validators

 Comprehensive validation system for agent observability with pluggable validators that run at different phases of event processing.